Music / Kacey Musgraves

 A Country Music

-singer from Golden, Texas.
-Musgraves was first exposed to the world in 2007 when she placed seventh on season five of Nashville Star
+singer from Golden, Texas, Kacey Musgraves (born August 21, 1988) was first exposed to the world in 2007 when she placed seventh on season five of Nashville Star

 , which has produced three country singles: "Merry Go 'Round", "Blowin' Smoke", and "Follow Your Arrow".
 She also co-wrote and sang backing vocals on Miranda Lambert

 's "Mama's Broken Heart", and has written songs for the Nashville

 soundtrack.
 In 2014, she won the Grammy Award for Best Country Song ("Merry Go 'Round") and Best Country Album for Same Trailer Different Park